MRaghavendar/Divvy-s-Bikes/README.md

 - [DataSource](https://www.kaggle.com/michaelshoemaker/divvy-bike-chicago-2018#Divvy_Trips_2018_Q2.csv)

 ## Big Data Problems
-1. On an average, how many people are renting bikes in a particular area  -  Karthik
+1. For each user type whats the maximum trip duration -  Karthik
 2. For each bike id, find the average of trip duration - Raghavendar
 3. For a given from Station I will find the total trip  duration  rented at that station - Ganesh
 ## Big Data Solutions

  - Ganesh Siripuram